Faten Hamama

 After a seven-year hiatus from acting, Hamama returned in 2000 in what was a much anticipated television series, Wageh El Amar (وجه القمر, Face of the Moon).
 Hamama substantially helped in improving the cinema industry in Egypt and emphasizing the importance of women in cinema and Egyptian society.
 In 2000, she was selected as Star of the Century by the Egyptian Writers and Critics organization.
+She was married three times, first to Ezz El-Dine Zulficar and then to Omar Sharif.